Analyze the Profit and Loss account

 The net income represents the profit or loss at the end of the year (the difference between total revenue and total expenditure).
 It is increasing (if positive) or decreasing (if negative) the equity.
 If positive, it can remain invested in the company or be partially distributed to shareholders as dividends. |

-The cash flow represents the excess cash generated by the activity of the company during the year.
+Cash flow represents the excess cash generated by the activities of the company during the year.
 It allows:- to repay loans,

 - to pay shareholders,